fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_centralmanagement.html.markdown

 * `fmg` - IP address or FQDN of the FortiManager.
 * `fmg_source_ip` - IPv4 source address that this FortiGate uses when communicating with FortiManager.
 * `fmg_source_ip6` - IPv6 source address that this FortiGate uses when communicating with FortiManager.
+* `local_cert` - Certificate to be used by FGFM protocol.
+* `ca_cert` - CA certificate to be used by FGFM protocol.
 * `vdom` - Virtual domain (VDOM) name to use when communicating with FortiManager.
 * `server_list` - Additional severs that the FortiGate can use for updates (for AV, IPS, updates) and ratings (for web filter and antispam ratings) servers.
 The structure of `server_list` block is documented below.
+* `fmg_update_port` - Port used to communicate with FortiManager that is acting as a FortiGuard update server.
 * `include_default_servers` - Enable/disable inclusion of public FortiGuard servers in the override server list.
 * `enc_algorithm` - Encryption strength for communications between the FortiGate and central management.
+* `interface_select_method` - Specify how to select outgoing interface to reach server.
+* `interface` - Specify outgoing interface to reach server.
 * `dynamic_sort_subtable` - true or false, set this parameter to true when using dynamic for_each + toset to configure and sort sub-tables, please do not set this parameter when configuring static sub-tables.

 The `server_list` block supports: